srimrunalini/hellowold/readme.txt

-Quick Sort:
+Merge Sort:

-Given an Integer array sort the array using Quick Sort
+Given an String array sort the array using Merge Sort

-You were given a Solution file contains a method quickSort which accepts an integer array as parameter.
+You were given a Solution file contains a method mergeSort which accepts an String array as parameter.

-quickSort – Sort the array passed as parameter by using quick sort and return the array.
+mergeSort – Sort the array passed as parameter by using merge sort and return the array.